 Perhaps He is the Killer

 One of the most glaring aspects of this story is how violent poor Sophie’s death was.
-Such an action was likely borne out of intense rage and/or passion.
+An outsider’s kneejerk reaction to learning of such a brutal slaying is to assume it was borne out of intense rage and/or passion.
 Someone shattered and demolished her.
 It’s easy to imagine that forethought didn’t go into the act and pure rage factored into her demise.
 That points to an acquaintance, family member, friend, or lover of hers.

 Could Ian Bailey have been carrying on an affair with Sophie?
 After all, she had traveled alone to a cottage known to host former lovers.
 Maybe they originally met up to discuss poetry and art.
 Did he turn up at her house in the wee hours of the morning, drunk on whiskey and pick a fight with the French woman?
 If so, she could have fled the house, or been ushering him out at the gate when things turned especially violent?
 None of the sources I’ve read or listened to have suggested rumors of an affair, but perhaps that was merely discretion or a well-kept secret.